The East Central Region is proud to offer funding for trainings within our community as well as for our provider and school personnel!

-Proudly partnering with Meraki Institute on Learning, the ECR is offering the following webinar series for the remainder of this fiscal year:
+Proudly partnering with Meraki Institute on Learning, the ECR is offering a webinar series for the 2024 fiscal year.

 Mental Health First Aid (MHFA) is an interactive 8-hour certification class that introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact, and overviews common treatments.

 - The potential risk factors and warning signs for a range of mental health problems, including: depression, anxiety/trauma, psychosis and psychotic disorders, eating disorders, substance use disorders, and self-injury,

 - An understanding of the prevalence of various mental health disorders in the U.S. and the need for reduced stigma in their communities,